Site directors from schools throughout the country convened to discuss first steps in the effort to provide a new high school transcript

 Mattingly noted that MTC is poised to be a game-changer, with great potential to transform the existing, 120-year-old paradigm of teaching, assessing, and crediting.
 The MTC currently has about 130 member schools signed on to the effort, with new members joining regularly.

 “Together we are focused on making the transcript process better for students,” said Patricia Russell, interim executive director of MTC.
 “This effort is a marathon, not a sprint.
-We are looking five to 10 years out right now.”
+We are looking seven to 10 years out right now.”

 The next Site Director meetings will take place at Catlin Gabel in Portland, and Lake Forest Academy near Chicago, with additional meetings being planned throughout the year.
 Current Site Directors may request to be added to the MTC Facebook community.
 If your school is not currently a member but is interested in joining, please get in touch.
 For more information on MTC, please visit mastery.org.